-The most significant accounting estimates associated with the r8fin Acquisition that closed in January 2024 was the valuation of the acquired definite-lived intangible customer relationship asset (the "Customer Relationships"), which was valued at approximately \$56.5 million as of the date of the closing of the acquisition and the valuation of the developed technology, which was valued at approximately \$28.0 million.
-The majority of the residual total purchase price of \$41.4 million, net of cash acquired, was primarily allocated to goodwill, which was measured at approximately \$42.2 million as of the date of the closing of the acquisition.
-We utilized the assistance of a third-party valuation specialist to determine the fair value of the assets acquired and liabilities assumed at the date of the closing of the acquisition.
+The most significant accounting estimates associated with both the ICD and r8fin acquisitions, which closed in August 2024 and January 2024, respectively, was the valuation of the acquired definite-lived intangible customer relationship assets (the "Customer Relationships"), which were valued as of the closing date of each respective acquisition, at a combined total of approximately \$396.5 million, and the valuation of the developed technology, which were valued, as of the closing date of each respective acquisitions total \$900.4 million, net of cash acquired, was primarily allocated to goodwill, which was measured at a combined total of approximately \$334.4 million as of the closing date of each respective acquisition.
+We utilized the assistance of a third-party valuation specialist to determine the fair value of the assets acquired and liabilities assumed at the respective closing date of each acquisition.
 Management is responsible for these valuations and appraisals.